cucumber-attic/gherkin/README.md

 ### AST

-The AST produced by the parser has the following structure:
+The AST produced by the parser can be described with the following class diagram:

 ![](https://github.com/cucumber/gherkin3/blob/master/docs/ast.png)

+Every class represents a node in the AST.
+Every node has a `Location` that describes the line number and column number in the input file.
+These numbers are 1-indexed.

+All fields on nodes are strings (except for `Location.line` and `Location.column`).

 The implementation is simple objects without behaviour, only data.
-It's up to the implementation to decide whether to use classes or just basic collections, but the AST must have a JSON representation.
+It's up to the implementation to decide whether to use classes or just basic collections, but the AST *must* have a JSON representation (this is used for testing).

 You can see some examples in the [tesdata/good](https://github.com/cucumber/gherkin3/tree/master/testdata/good)